harimio/JavaScript-Style-Guide/README.md

 ## Statement Rules.

 - Avoid lines longer than 80 characters.
-When a statement will not fit on a single line, it should be break it after an dot (.) or a comma (,) in these cases the next line should be indented with 8 spaces.
+When a statement will not fit on a single line, it should be break it after an dot `.` or a comma `,` in these cases the next line should be indented with 8 spaces.

-- All sentences in JavaScript should be terminated with semicolon (;).
+- All sentences in JavaScript should be terminated with semicolon `;`.

+- All sentences: `if` / `else` / `for` / `while` / `try`  Should have braces `{ }` and always go on multiples lines.

 ## Variables.

-- All variables should be declared before used and should be declared with “var” sentence.
+- All variables should be declared before used and should be declared with `var` sentence.

  ```
  var foo = 'Hello World!';